MysteryBlokHed/webpack-ts-userscript-library/README.md

 ### Creating a release commit

-To create a commit for a release version, run `yarn release`.
+To create a commit for a release version, run `pnpm run release`.
 This will re-build the UserScript in production mode, add all files with `git add .`, and prompt you to add a version to the commit message.
 You can then create a new tag and release for your project with an optimized UserScript.